SoftCircuits/FullTextSearchQuery/README.md

 This method converts all NEAR conjunctions to AND when either subexpression is not an InternalNode with the form TermForms.Literal.

 # Usage
 Use the `Transform()` method to convert a search expression to a valid SQL Server full-text search condition.
-This method takes a search query and converts it to a correctly formed full-text-search condition that can be passed to SQL Server's `CONTAINS` or `CONTAINSTABLE` functions.
+This method takes a user-friendly search query and converts it to a correctly formed full-text search condition that can be passed to SQL Server's `CONTAINS` or `CONTAINSTABLE` functions.
 If the query contains invalid terms, the code will do what it can to return a valid search condition.
 If no valid terms were found, this method returns an empty string.

 ```c#
 FtsQuery ftsQuery = new FtsQuery(true);